I know that it would have been a huge help to see how other mothers homeschool their kids because I always felt like I was doing it wrong.

 This is what the school schedule looks like and all of the extra-curricular activities are completed on the weekends, including skating, gymnastics and youth group.
 We get a lot done during the week because we’re not leaving for many appointments and activities but our weekends are busy for sure.

-Take a look at the rest of the posts in this series and to enter the rest of the giveaways – Homeschool Planning Tips for the Unorganized Mom.
+Take a look at the rest of the posts in this series – Homeschool Planning Tips for the Unorganized Mom.